aeon0/d4lf/README.md

 ### Run
 - Execute d4lf.exe
 - When ingame and you want to filter items in your inventory.
-Press F11
+Press F11 to start the filter process.
+To stop immediately, press F12.
 - All items that do not match any of your filter configs will be marked as junk

 Note: If the item description doesnt show while hovering and is very laggy, try to move to another area without any events and less people around.